 Our research is concerned with the application of laser-based techniques in chemistry and materials science.
 We study the mechanisms of chemical and photochemical reactions, the spectroscopy and structure of reactive intermediates, atmospheric chemistry, analytical applications of laser spectroscopy, optical properties of aerosol particles, and laser ablation for thin-film deposition.
 Our work includes processes that occur in the gas phase, in liquids and at the surfaces of materials.

-The group is led by Prof Mike Ashfold FRS, Prof Andrew Orr-Ewing and Dr Colin Western, and includes research fellows, postgraduate students and undergraduate students of many nationalities.
+The group is led by Prof Andrew Orr-Ewing FRS, Dr Tom Oliver, and Prof Mike Ashfold FRS, and includes research fellows, postgraduate students and undergraduate students of many nationalities.

 We welcome applications to join our group in the School of Chemistry, which provides an outstanding environment for research in an internationally renowned University.